Skamlo/Procedural-Generated-Pixel-Art-Maps/README.md

 ## Setup
 If you want to run this program you have to install three packages - `numpy`, `Pillow` and `perlin_noise`.
-You can do it with pip method by typing `pip install scikit-learn customtkinter` cammand in system console.
+You can do it with pip method by typing `pip install numpy Pillow perlin_noise` cammand in system console.

 ## Contact